 This section will allow you to select the subjects you want to report on and how you wish to view the data.
-It will also allow you to add more contextual data.
+It will also allow you to add more contextual data such as attendance.

 Number on roll - Number of learners in each cohort.

 Percentages - Express the group as a percentage of the total pupils in the Filter.

 Attendance (selected term) - An average percentage of attendance for the cohort for the term selected under Attainment Averages (see below).